dayna-schlenk/dayna-schlenk/README.md

 ![Hero Banner](images/hero-banner.png)

-Outside of my full-time job in recruitment and project management, I am teaching myself how to build cool things on the web. :woman_technologist:
+Outside of my full-time job in recruiting, I am teaching myself how to build cool things on the web. :woman_technologist:

 ---